 Burn Injury at Work Attorneys in Massachusetts

 If you've suffered a burn injury at work, you owe it to yourself to contact a skilled and experienced workers' compensation attorney.
-The Law Offices of Jeffrey S. Glassman understands the challenges of dealing with at-work burn injuries and handling complex workers' compensation claims.
+The Jeffrey Glassman Injury Lawyers understands the challenges of dealing with at-work burn injuries and handling complex workers' compensation claims.

 Our attorneys treat clients with compassion and care.
 We work on a contingency fee basis, meaning that there's no charge to you unless we obtain compensation on your behalf.